pomdtr/sunbeam/www/frontend/docs/user-guide/integrations.md

 [Alacritty](https://github.com/alacritty/alacritty) is a cross-platform terminal emulator.

 Alacritty is not easily extensible, so you will have to handle the application launcher features yourself (hotkey, centering, blur, ect.).

-If you are a gnome user, you can use the [toggle-alacritty extension](https://extensions.gnome.org/extension/3942/toggle-alacritty/).
+If you are using gnome, you can configure new windows to be centered on the screen by running `gsettings set org.gnome.mutter center-new-windows true`.
+Then just assign a hotkey to launch alacritty.

 It is a good choice if you are already using tiling window manager, as they usually allow you to setup an hotkey to launch a program, and to center it on the screen.